Best credit card combinations for earning tons of transferable points

 Card Info: Amex Credit Card issued by Amex.
 This card imposes foreign transaction fees.

-Combo details: Amex automatically pools all of your Membership Rewards points together even if they were earned with different cards.
-Unfortunately, you can’t move points from one person to another, but you can transfer points to a friend’s airline or hotel program account if they are an authorized user (or employee) on one of your accounts.
+Combo details: Amex automatically pools all of your Membership Rewards points together, even if they were earned with different cards.
+While you can’t move points from one person to another, you can transfer points to a friend’s airline or hotel program account if they are an authorized user (or employee) on one of your accounts.

-Why this is a great combo: This combination delivers terrific earning potential (2X to 4X everywhere in the US!), plus the ability to transfer points to a wide variety of transfer partners (see: Amex Transfer Partners).
-Plus, Amex frequently offers transfer bonuses so that you can end up with even more miles.
-And, for those who can make good use of the Gold card’s $10 per month dining credits and $10 per month Uber / Uber Eats credits, the $250 annual fee is easy to justify.
+Why it’s great: This combination delivers terrific earning potential (2X to 4X everywhere in the US!) and the ability to transfer points to Amex’s valuable transfer Partners.
+Additionally, Amex offers more transfer bonuses than any other issuer, helping you rack up even more miles.
+For those who can make good use of the Gold card’s $10/month dining credits and $10/month Uber / Uber Eats credits, the $325 annual fee gets easier to justify.

-On the other hand: The Gold card’s 4X grocery bonus is capped at $25K annual spend and is limited to stores within the US; and the Blue Business Plus card charges foreign transaction fees and limits the 2X bonus to $50K per year.
-In other words, this is not the best combo for those who spend big, or for those looking for great rewards on spend outside of the United States.
-Also note that Amex isn’t widely accepted outside of the United States and so you’ll want a back-up Visa or Mastercard when traveling.
+Shortcomings: Yearly limits and foreign travel.
+The Gold card’s 4X grocery bonus is capped at $25K annual spend and is limited to stores within the US, while the 4x at restaurants is worldwide, but limited to $50K/year.
+The Blue Business Plus card charges foreign transaction fees and limits the 2X bonus to $50K per year, making this a less desirable combo for those who spend big or for those looking for great rewards on spending outside of the United States…and since Amex often isn’t accepted outside of the United States, you’ll want a back-up Visa or Mastercard when traveling anyway.
+This combo also requires a business card to earn 2x everywhere.

-Add-on: There are a number of great cards to consider adding onto this combo:
+Add-on: There are a number of worthwhile cards to consider adding onto this combo:

-• Consider adding the Business Platinum Card in order to get fantastic perks, plus the ability to pay for certain flights with points at a value of approximately 1.5 cents per point.
+• The Business Platinum Card offers some fantastic perks, plus the ability to pay for certain flights with points at a value of approximately 1.5 cents each.

-• Also consider the Platinum Card for Schwab which has similar great perks to the Business Platinum and lets you cash out points for 1.05 cents each.
+• Also worth looking at is the Platinum Card for Schwab which has similar great perks to the Business Platinum and lets you cash out points for 1.1 cents each (1 million points/year max).

 • The Amex Green Card is another interesting add-on option.
-The Green card would add 3X for all travel (not just airfare), $100 credit per year for CLEAR, and $100 credit per year for airport lounge access purchased through Lounge Buddy.
+It would add 3X for all travel (not just airfare) and a $100 credit per year for CLEAR.

 Capital One “Miles”